-Refer to page 87 (Audit Committee Report), page 70 (Accounting policy) and pages 79-84 (Financial disclosures) The investment portfolio at the year-end comprised of quoted investments amounting to £1,143 million.
+Refer to page 85 (Audit Committee Report), page 68 (Accounting policy) and pages 78 to 82 (Financial disclosures)

+The investment portfolio at the year-end comprised of quoted equity investments amounting to £1,204m.

 We considered the valuation and ownership of quoted investments to be the most significant audit area as the quoted investments also represent the most significant balance in the Financial Statements and underpin a significant portion of the principal activity of the entity.